tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today was a hard day, I got stuck in an exercise of hackerrank and I didn't stop until I got it.
 When I finally complete the exercise, I was already unwilling to keep doing the problems.

 **Thoughts**: I need to know when to stop some exercise to get some fresh air and restart.
 Today I wasn't very productive because I spent too much time in only one problem.

+### Day 29 June 11, 2020

+**Today's Progress**: Today I started to build a virtual assistant using the library pyTelegramBotAPI.
+To start, I implemented a functionality who gives the weather forecast of any city.

+**Thoughts**: Build a virtual assistant is very cool, and the library of telegram makes much more simple to do that.
+I intend to put more functionalities and then, the bot will be more useful.